US commander says China missile fire over Taiwan must be contested

 "They now are full functioning military outposts that have missiles on them, large runways, hangers, radars, listening posts."

-China's communist party has never run Taiwan but it regards the island as its territory and has vowed to one day seize the island, by force if necessary.
+China's Communist Party has never run Taiwan but it regards the island as its territory and has vowed to one day seize it, by force if necessary.

-Sabre rattling towards Taiwan have become more pronounced under Chinese President Xi Jinping.
+Sabre rattling towards Taiwan has become more pronounced under Chinese President Xi Jinping.

-The United States and other western allies have increased "freedom of navigation" crossings by naval vessels of both the Taiwan Strait and South China Sea to reinforce the concept that those seas are international waterways, sparking anger from Beijing.
+The United States and Western allies have increased "freedom of navigation" crossings by naval vessels of both the Taiwan Strait and South China Sea to reinforce the concept that those seas are international waterways, sparking anger from Beijing.

 China said it conducted new military drills on Monday as a delegation of US lawmakers visited Taipei.